zerodevx/zero-list-hero/README.md

-v0.2.0
+v0.2.1
 # `<zero-list-hero>`

 It's hero time!
-A Polymer 1.1+ web component that hero-animates a sequence of elements.
+A Polymer 1.1+ web component that hero-animates and layouts a sequence of elements.
 I do this so you don't have to.

 ![demo.gif](https://zerodevx.github.io/zero-list-hero/images/demo.gif)

 Featuring:
 * Automatic transitions.
-* Automatic responsive layout - masonry using first-fit algorithm à la Pinterest.
+* NEW!
+Automatic responsive layout - masonry using first-fit algorithm à la Pinterest.
 * Bespoke cascaded entry-exit effects à la Google Play Newsstand App.
 * Built-in debouncer.
 * Configurable animations.